-Well, Amazon has now introduced a handy tool that can help.
+Well, Amazon has a handy tool that can help…

 1 – Visit Amazon.com and search for the item you’re looking for.
 For example, if you’re wanting to replace your PC’s hard drive with an SSD, simply type SSD into the Search box and press the Enter key.